 We all have a responsibility to address this.
 Sport and physical activity should be seen as a lifetime investment for our children, not a short term gain.

-We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life.
+We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life through their sport.

-Teamwork, dealing with adversity, friendships, sportsmanship are all valuable traits in life and not just in sport.
+Teamwork, creativity, self reliance, good communicators, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.

-Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and as a coach to all age levels from 7 year olds to adults.
+Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and coach across all age levels from 7 year olds to adults.

-He is a qualified teacher and has been Director of Sport at an independent prep school in the UK for the last 10 years.
-He has worked in schools in both the UK and New Zealand for the last 16 years.
+His background is in education and coaching with 25 years of experience.
+He was a Director of Sport at an independent school in the UK for over a decade and has worked in schools in both the UK and New Zealand.

-In recent times he has become a parent to two children and the early sporting experiences of his own children prompted him to set up the company as well as write the two books above.
+He is a parent to two children who have both been involved in performance sport and the early sporting experiences of his own children prompted him to set up the company as well as write the four books above.

-As a speaker he brings a wealth of experience to working with organisations, coaches and parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.
+As a speaker he brings a wealth of experience to working with organisations, coaches, parents and athletes gathered through 25 years as a teacher and coach, as well as a parent currently living and breathing the sports parenting journey.